Joe Sullivan has been the News Director at WXXV since 2014. He leads a talented group of Reporters, Producers, Anchors and Meteorologists.

-Since Joe took over as News Director at WXXV he has expanded the news from 90 minutes a day to 6 ½ hours of news a day.
+With the help of everyone at the station, WXXV has expanded from 90 minutes of News a day in 2015 to 7 hours of news a day now.

 In April of 2014, Joe was given an award by the Associated Press as one of the three best News Anchors in Mississippi.

 In his 23 years in local television, Joe has held the following positions: Sports Reporter, Sports Anchor, Sports Director, News Reporter, Morning News Anchor, Weekday News Anchor, Producer, Executive Producer, and News Director.

 Joe started working at WXXV in September of 2013.
 Before coming here, he was the Weekday Morning News Anchor at WBBJ-TV (ABC and CBS) in Jackson, Tennessee.

 In Tennessee the National Society Daughters of American Revolution presented Joe with the Award of Excellence in Broadcast Media.

 Joe started his career in sports.
 He worked at ESPN in Bristol, Connecticut as a Production Assistant.
 His first on air job was as Sports Director at KNDO-TV (NBC) in Yakima, Washington.

 His second Sports Anchor job was in Richmond, Virginia at WWBT-TV (NBC) and WRLH-TV (FOX).
 Joe was Sports Director at WRLH-TV in Richmond.

 After working 14 years on air as a Sports Anchor in Richmond, Virginia he made the switch from sports to news.